 For an employer to retain the statutory excuse beyond 31 December 2024, they must complete an online right to work check before the expiry of the document they used to prove their right to work, rather than before the expiry of the person’s immigration permission.

 The Home Office started adding the 31 December 2024 date to biometric documents on 1 January 2020, so there is a potentially large cohort of employees who may need a repeat check.
-Employers may wish to perform repeat checks early, to avoid a bottleneck towards the end of the year.
+If you haven’t already started performing repeat checks on affected individuals, you should action this now.

 2. If a compliant online right to work check was performed, a repeat check is not needed if an employee’s immigration permission expires after 31 December 2024